meadsteve/cafefikakata/README.md

 the same for deals

 ### Requirement Five - Stock levels
-A shop has limited stock.
+A cafe has limited stock.
 When it's sold out orders can't be placed for that time.

+### Requirement Six - Closing down
+When a cafe has no stock of any kind it closes down.

 ## Considerations
 Part of the focus of this Kata is using the type system